Skip to content

 • Leverage the power of in-person meetings to build knowledge, buy-in and excitement about the important role people managers play in the organization’s ongoing success.
 As one of the fastest-growing sectors in the event industry, internal meetings and events are a great way to unite participants around a shared purpose, mission or business objectives.
 (American Express 2025 Global Meetings and Events Forecast).
 Getting different groups of cross-functional managers together for learning, skill building and relationship development can be a great way to energize your people leaders at all levels of the organization, help them successfully support business goals and assist them in strengthening their communications with their teams.
 In-person meetings can vary in cadence, structure, agenda and location to create an impactful experience based on your goals, objectives, vision and outcome for the meeting.

-• Tap AI and other technologies to make messages more relevant.
+• Tap into AI and other technologies to make messages more relevant.
 One of the biggest challenges in cascading and sharing information is that high-level messages may not be immediately relevant to employees in different parts of the organization.
 People will want to know what it means for them individually and for their team.
 And that creates the possibility of a lost-in-translation moment, unless we help people managers bridge that gap.
 AI and other technologies are poised to change this dynamic, aiding in both the creation and distribution of targeted messaging.

 Need help boosting manager effectiveness?